Tuesday, December 30, 2014

 "Blog"trospective 16: The Twentieth Century

 Hey, remember the twentieth century?
 Man, that was some century.
 I decided to do a "blog"trospective about it.
 We're going to see what the history of the twentieth century would look like based on the "blog."
 And we'll do it by regurgitating every time I have mentioned a particular year in the twentieth century.
 Why am I doing this?
 I am avoiding a lot of work I have to do, mainly transcribing the second hour of an interview about cigarette lighters.
 (Note: I know you won't read this "post"!
 Why would you?
 HOW could you?
 I got so bored by the mid-1930s that I stopped putting it together and started transcribing that interview again.)
 But enough about me!
 I give to you the "blog's" twentieth century.
+1902: Hot dogs referred to as coneys.
 1903: Bob Hope born.
 At the movies: THE GREAT TRAIN ROBBERY.
 1908: The founding of the Lauer glove company.
 1909: A biography of John Dee published.
 The Alaska-Yukon-Pacific Exposition.
 Boiled owls referred to as tough.
 1911: Notable publications: THE SATURDAY EVENING POST.
 THE FAIRY-FAITH IN CELTIC COUNTRIES.
 1913: The word "pandiculation" is in the dictionary.
 A barber threatens his customer.
 1915: Notable deaths: Scriabin and Gabriel von Max.
 In the American vernacular: "skeeky."
 1916: At the movies: THE SMALL MAGNETIC HAND.
 Magazine of note: THE ELECTRICAL EXPERIMENTER.
 Other notable publications: LIMEHOUSE NIGHTS.
 1917: Some mummies purchased.
 1918: Oliver Onions changes his name.
 1919: James Reese Europe cuts some tracks.
 1922: The jail on Pitcairn Island closes.
 A man starts hiccuping.
 1923: Q-Tips invented.
 1924: Musical events: "Sneeze," Gershwin's "operatic parody."
 1925: Publications: FAIRIES AT WORK.
 LAW OF SUCCESS.
+At the movies: THE MERRY WIDOW.

 1926: A saucy photograph torn apart and taped together.
 1927: THE ANATOMY OF MELANCHOLY supposedly first appears with the Latin completely translated in an All-English text.
 1928: Notable publication: E.C.
 Segar's Popeye comics.
 1929: Notable publication: MAGIC AND MYSTERY IN TIBET.
 1931: Gary Cooper poses with a chimpanzee.
 A woman gets so scared by a movie she never goes back to the movies.
 Notable publications: THE SCANDAL AND CREDULITIES OF JOHN AUBREY.
 LO! by Charles Fort.
 Joan Crawford drinks champagne by the railroad tracks.
 A reviewer thinks Herbert Hoover's baby fat is cute.
 1932: At the movies: BLESSED EVENT.
 On TV (!): THE TELEVISION GHOST.
 1933: At the movies: GOLD DIGGERS OF 1933, COCKTAIL HOUR.
 1934: Nedra Harrison begins her studies at Emerson College in Boston.
+1935: Death of Fernando Pessoa.
 1936: Nedra Harrison concludes her studies at Emerson College in Boston.
 Notable publications: Mickey Mouse comics.
+NIGHTWOOD.
 MY TEN YEARS IN A QUANDARY AND HOW THEY GREW by Robert Benchley.
 At the movies: the full-color Popeye short "Sinbad the Sailor."
 1937: Notable publication: ANIMAL TREASURE by Ivan T. Sanderson.
 At the movies: a short starring Mickey Mouse's dog Pluto.
 1938: Walt Disney admits to an interviewer that he once stomped an owl to death.
 At the movies: BROADWAY MELODY OF 1938.
 ANGELS WITH DIRTY FACES.
 THE SHINING HOUR.
 1939: Nedra Harrison portrays Lady Godiva.
 Beginning of the consumption of 15 million hot dogs and 15 million hamburgers.

 1951: Automobiles in production: The Bentley.
+On the radio: BOLD VENTURE!
 1952: On television: THE HERMAN HICKMAN SHOW.
 UFOs spotted over New Mexico.
 1953: a 4/5 quart bottle of Town and Racquet bourbon goes for $3.09 during the Gimbels 3-day liquor sale.
 Eleanor Roosevelt moves to 62nd Street.
 At the movies: THE CLOWN.
 Notable publication: MILTON CROSS'S ENCYCLOPEDIA OF THE GREAT COMPOSERS AND THEIR MUSIC.
 1954: Filming of MOBY-DICK in Youghal, Ireland.
 1955: Aliens speak with a Missouri farmer.
 Notable publications: HAVE TUX, WILL TRAVEL by Bob Hope.
 THE JOKER IS WILD by Joe E. Lewis.
 THE COMPLETE BOOK OF CHEESE.
 1956: At the movies: BUNDLE OF JOY.
 U.F.O.
 Useful publication: The Daily Racing Form.
 1957: Pilot ordered to shoot down a UFO.
 Automobiles in production: Ford Fairlane 500.
 1958: At the movies: THE RETURN OF DRACULA.
 RALLY 'ROUND THE FLAG, BOYS!
 Eleanor Roosevelt moves away.
 1959: A snotty article about Kerouac in LIFE magazine.
 Chimp stolen from the St. Louis Zoo.
+Jim enjoys eating coneys and fried chicken.
 At the movies: THE HIDEOUS SUN DEMON.
 LI'L ABNER.
 THE GHOST STORY OF YOTSUYA.
 SANTA CLAUS.
 Notable publications: THE LORE AND LANGUAGE OF SCHOOLCHILDREN, EARLY HAVOC.
 1960: At the movies: WAKE ME WHEN IT'S OVER.
 1961: JFK's fallout shelter constructed on Peanut Island.
 At the movies: THE PIT AND THE PENDULUM.
 1962: Birth of a man who owns monkeys and dogs.
 Death of Faulkner.
 Destruction of a haunted church.
 1963: Bicycle safety video.
 Jerry Lewis talk show.
 Max Goodman begins his career at WKRG.
 Lee Harvey Oswald gives a lecture on communism in Mobile, Alabama.
 Frank Sinatra Jr. kidnapped.
 At the movies: THE HAUNTING.
 1964: Margaret Best tucked into bed by a ghost.
 Notable Publications: THE FAR SIDE OF THE DOLLAR.
 FACTS ABOUT THE PRESIDENTS FROM WASHINGTON TO JOHNSON.
 1965: Newspapers erroneously report that James Brown wants to turn himself into a woman.
+Superman practices super-ventriloquism.
 Notable publication: MYSTERY IN SPACE.
 On television: JEOPARDY!
 At the movies: POP GEAR.
 1966: Death of Ed Wynn.
 Charles Portis writes for THE SATURDAY EVENING POST.
+McNeil's grandfather checks out a book from the library.
 The Doom Patrol teams up with The Flash.
 Notable music: Porter Wagoner's "The Cold Hard Facts of Life."
 Notable publication: DARKER THAN AMBER.
+FLY MAN.
 At the movies: WAY...
 WAY OUT.
 DJANGO.
 WHERE THE SPIES ARE.
 On television: OPRY ALMANAC.
 1967: THE THIRD POLICEMAN finally published (see 1940).
 Other notable publications: LETTERS TO THE AIR FORCE ON UFOS.
 TALES TO ASTONISH.
 At the movies: WOMAN TIMES SEVEN.
 CASINO ROYALE.
 WHO'S MINDING THE MINT?
 1968: Elvis Presley's famous comeback special.
 Elizabeth's mother goes to the prom.
 Art Garfunkel begins keeping a list of every book he reads.
 The normally goofy Metal Men start going dark.
 Notable publication: Captain Marvel (Marvel Comics version).
 1969: Bob Hope an occasional Nixon surrogate.
 Art Garfunkel reads WUTHERING HEIGHTS.
 The moon landing. cancellation of THE BIG VALLEY.
 Mickey Mouse used as a verb.
 At the movies, all H's: HAMLET.
 THE HAUNTED HOUSE OF HORROR.
 HOOK, LINE AND SINKER.
 1970: Jack Palance sings.
 Tipsy diners in restaurants.
 The Hulk battles campus protestors.
 Coincidentally, Bob Hope organizes "Honor America Day," which he plugs when Jerry Lewis hosts THE TONIGHT SHOW.

 1971: And yet the youth will have their say with Hair Bear Bunch lunch boxes.
 Butter and sugar sandwiches.
 Wadada Leo Smith.
 At the movies: COLD TURKEY.
 UNIVERSAL SOLDIER.
 1972: A ghost at West Point.
 Messiaen hears an owl at Bryce Canyon.
 On television: GARGOYLES.
 THE NIGHT STALKER.
 At the movies: DRACULA A.D.
 1972.
 THE BISCUIT EATER.
 X, Y & ZEE.
 Notable publication: 2010: LIVING IN THE FUTURE.
 1973: Professor Irwin Corey visits the Acropolis.
 Bob Hope visits the University of Mississippi.
 Roy Blount Jr. visits Pittsburgh.
 I begin the longstanding, but not eternal, habit of watching the Academy Award ceremony.
 At the movies: CANNIBAL GIRLS.
 BREEZY.
 THE THREE MUSKETEERS.
 1974: Autobiographies of Colonel Sanders and Jeb Magruder.
 Other notable publications include a facsimile of Edward Kelley's seances with John Dee and WEBSTER'S NEW TWENTIETH CENTURY DICTIONARY OF THE ENGLISH LANGUAGE, UNABRIDGED, SECOND EDITION.
 Nixon's sound check.
 Bruce Springsteen bootlegs.
 At the movies: THE LORDS OF FLATBUSH.
 1975: A TV movie about syphilis.
 Superman comic books.
 Gary Giddins badmouths Sammy Davis Jr. American Top 40.
 1976: Robert Shaw co-hosts the Oscars.
 A teenager goes to somebody's apartment and eats a hot dog.
+Attacked by wolves, Dr. Doom plunges to certain death.
 I stop reading comic books.
 At the movies: CAR WASH.
 HARRY AND WALTER GO TO NEW YORK.
 GABLE AND LOMBARD.
 On television: The Paul Lynde Halloween Special.

 Thursday, December 04, 2014